AdaCore/training_material/courses/fundamentals_of_ada/adv_120_advanced_privacy.rst

 * Clients of :ada:`Root.Child2` don't have any visibility on :ada:`Root.Child1`

 ------------------------------------------------------------
-Children "Inherit" From Private Properties Of Parent
+Children "Inherit" From Private Properties of Parent
 ------------------------------------------------------------

 * Private property always refers to the direct parent